fareed-ah/Shoppies/README.md

 Visit The Shoppies webpage [here](https://shoppies-six.vercel.app/) to search for your favourite movies and nominate your Top 5 picks that you believe deserve to win a Shoppy award!

 ## Installing and running in local dev environment

-Open a terminal and run the following commands:
+1. Clone the Github repository
 ```sh
 git clone git@github.com:fareed-ah/Shoppies.git
 ```
+2. Change directories to the client folder
 ```sh
 cd Shoppies/client
 ```
+3. Intall yarn dependencies
 ```sh
 yarn install
 ```
+4. Run the dev script
 ```sh
 yarn dev
 ```

-Noow yoou should be able to. view the page at localhost:3000
+5. View the web page at [localhost:3000](localhost:3000)

 ## Features